-The company is inspired by Beckett’s call to action in his seminal play: the plea from Vladimir that they must make the most of life through doing things, to change the world.
-It’s debatable whether they ever actually manage to do anything – and it is this debate that fascinates.
+The company is inspired by Beckett’s call to action in his seminal play Waiting for Godot: the plea from Vladimir that they must make the most of life through doing things, to change the world.
+“Let us not waste our time in idle discourse!
+Let us do something, while we have the chance!”

 "A startlingly original piece of new writing and a thumping debut...Writer Dan Dawes takes a Freudian concept; the normalisation of repulsive, dehumanised behaviour; and applies it to a contemporary tragedy; a cluster of teenage suicides in South Wales.
 He seeks the dramatic truth behind these stories.
 By focusing on four authentic characters, he may well have unlocked a wider truth about the human condition...
 Go and see it whilst you have the chance.
 And then see it again...
 But take a friend."